Artin-Schreier quandles of involutions in absolute Galois groups: Involutions and quandles

-\begin{proof} If~$S$ is a finite set of~$n$ elements, Prop.~6.1 in~\cite{Haran--Jarden:Pisa} shows that there are exactly~$n$ conjugacy classes of involutions in~$\hatF_2(S)$, represented by the elements in~$S$.
-In~\cite[Cor.~3.2]{Haran--Jarden:JPAA}, the authors extend this to the general case. \end{proof}
+\begin{proof} If~$S$ is a finite set of~$n$ elements, Haran--Jarden~\cite[Prop.~6.1]{Haran--Jarden:Pisa} show that there are exactly~$n$ conjugacy classes of involutions in~$\hatF_2(S)$, represented by the elements in~$S$.
+In~\cite[Cor.~3.2]{Haran--Jarden:JPAA}, they extend this to the general case. \end{proof}

-\begin{proposition} For every pro-finite space~$S$, there is a pro-finite involutory quandle~$\hatFQ_2(S)$ together with a continuous map~$S\to\hatFQ_2(S)$ that satisfies the universal property: a continuous homomorphism~$\hatFQ_2(S)\to Q$ into a pro-finite involutory quandle~$Q$ is, via restriction, the same thing as a continuous map~\hbox{$S\to Q$}. \end{proposition}
+\begin{proposition} For every profinite space~$S$, there is a profinite involutory quandle~$\hatFQ_2(S)$ together with a continuous map~$S\to\hatFQ_2(S)$ that satisfies the universal property: Restriction gives a bijection between the set of continuous homomorphism~$\hatFQ_2(S)\to Q$ into a profinite involutory quandle~$Q$ and the set of continuous maps~\hbox{$S\to Q$}.
+Furthermore, there is a continuous map~$\hatFQ_2(S)\to S$ that identifies the target~$S$ with the orbit space of the~$\hatF_2(S)$--action on~$\hatFQ_2(S)$ via conjugation. \end{proposition}